Lead Exposure and its Impact on Your Health

 Other Sources of Lead Exposure

-Because the use of lead in plastics creates a more flexible and heat-resistant product, it has not been banned⁶.
-When plastic is exposed to sunlight, detergents, or other products that break down its chemical bonds, it can be a source of lead exposure.
+There are many consumer products which may contain lead, like plastics, jewelry, and toys.
+According to the Center for Disease Control and Prevention (CDC), because the use of lead in plastics creates a more flexible and heat-resistant product, it has not been banned⁶.
+When plastic is exposed to sunlight, detergents, or other products that break down its chemical bonds, lead dust can form.

 Symptoms of Lead Poisoning